stronnag/mwptools/docs/manual/docs/mwp-hid-device-support.md

 > quit
 ```

-You should ensure that any test `mwp-hid-server` is closed before using the HID function with mwp.
+You should ensure that any manually invoked test `mwp-hid-server` is closed before using the HID function with mwp.
 It is not advisable to issue the `raw` command in the test environment, as your terminal may not handle the raw data with any elegance.

 ## mwp UI

-HID support is selectable at run time via `Edit > MSP RC Setting` menu option.
+HID support is selectable at run time via mwp's `Edit > MSP RC Setting` menu option.
 Note, this option is only sensitive when the main serial port is closed, so you cannot change an open MSP session.

 ![settings](images/mwp-rc-set.png){: width="30%" }